pymc-devs/pymc/sphinxdoc/source/modelfitting.rst

 to ``MCMC.sample``.
 If an adaptive step method's ``tally`` flag is set (the default for ``Metropolis``), a trace of its tuning parameters will be kept.
-If you allow tuning to continue throughout the sampling loop, it is important to verify that the 'Diminishing Tuning' condition of [tuning]_ is satisfied: the amount of tuning should decrease to zero, or tuning should become very infrequent.
+If you allow tuning to continue throughout the sampling loop, it is important to verify that the 'Diminishing Tuning' condition of [Roberts:2007]_ is satisfied: the amount of tuning should decrease to zero, or tuning should become very infrequent.